rafald1/advent_of_code_2022/README.md

 I decided to skip Part 2 as I would like to give it more thought on how to move around edges when you are on the surface of a cube.

-Update: After spending a lot of time studing cubes, I have learnt that there are 11 distinctive 2d layouts of a cube and each of them can have diffrent orientation.
-Which made the approach of recognizing the layout not feasible.
+**Update:** After spending a lot of time studying cubes, I have learned that there are 11 distinctive 2D layouts of a cube, and each of them can have different orientations.
+This realization made the approach of recognizing the layout not feasible.
 There are 14 edges that need to be connected to create 7 pairs.
-Obviously, if an external angle between edges is 90 degrees you can connect these edges.
-Depending on a layout you can easily create 2-4 obvious pairs.
+If an external angle between edges is 90 degrees, you can easily connect these edges, creating 2-4 obvious pairs depending on the layout.
 The difficult part was to connect all remaining edges.
-I almost gave up and hardcoded how traverse between edges.
-Luckily, I have found a tip that made this solution possible.
-The tip was: when you connect two edges (external angle between edges is 90 degrees) you remove them and you change the direction of (rotate) each edge after deleted ones and you carry on with the process until all edges are connected.
+I almost gave up and hardcoded how to traverse between edges.
+Luckily, I found a tip that made this solution possible.
+The tip was: when you connect two edges (external angle between edges is 90 degrees), you remove them and change the direction of each edge after the deleted ones.
+You then carry on with the process until all edges are connected.

-It took a lot of work, but final solution is working properly.
-Step by step process below.
+It took a lot of work, but the final solution is working properly.
+Here's the step-by-step process:
 1. Create an edge list that contains direction, x, and y by moving around the edges of a map in clockwise motion.
-I have started at the top left corner of a map with direction indicating east.
-I moved in this direction as long as needed and changed the direction to follow the map edges all the way to the starting position.
+Start at the top left corner of the map with the direction indicating east.
+Move in this direction as long as needed and change the direction to follow the map edges all the way to the starting position.
-2. Calculate the real edge length, which is the minimum edge length amongs all the edges.
+2. Calculate the real edge length, which is the minimum edge length amongst all the edges.
-3. Split the list you created in step 1 knowing the real edge length.
-I guess I could have divided by 14 and skip the step 2. ;) The important thing is that list is created in such manner that you don't loose the original directions of each edge in the next step.
+3. Split the list created in step 1, knowing the real edge length.
+The important thing is that the list is created in such a manner that you don't lose the original directions of each edge in the next step.
 4. Find edge pairs by following the tip.
-Connect two edges that have external angle between them equal to 90 degrees, remove them, change the direction of each edge after deleted ones, contiue with the process until all edges are connected.
+Connect two edges that have an external angle between them equal to 90 degrees, remove them, change the direction of each edge after the deleted ones, and continue with the process until all edges are connected.
 5. Build the proper wrap map by joining every edge point on paired edges.
-I connected points in original order with points in reversed order.
-Additionaly, I included the direction in this wrap map.
+Connect points in the original order with points in reversed order.
+Additionally, include the direction in this wrap map.
 The way to get proper directions is to rotate (original direction from step 1) left to get the direction that you will have when leaving this cube face and to rotate right to get the direction you will have when entering this cube face.

-That is it.
-All this work to just build a proper wrap map.
+That's it.
+All this work to just build a proper map to traverse between cube faces.

 ### [Day 23](https://adventofcode.com/2022/day/23)
 Once again, I used complex numbers to represent x, y positions.
 This puzzle resembled Conway's Game of Life, but with elves moving around according to their own rules.
 In Part 1, the task was to simulate 10 rounds and calculate the empty space in the smallest rectangle that contained all elves.